romainl/Apprentice/README.md

 ### Terminal emulators

 Most terminal emulators in use nowadays *can* display 256 colors but most of them use a default `TERM` that tells Vim otherwise.
-Assuming your terminal emulator actually supports 256 colors, you must instruct it to brag about its terminalhood by setting the correct `TERM` environment variable.
+Assuming your terminal emulator actually supports 256 colors, you must instruct it to brag about its terminal-hood by setting the correct `TERM` environment variable.

 Here are a bunch of common terminal emulators and their “ideal” `TERM`: